 - CONTROL: Label storage spots.
 Put “after” photos in place as ongoing targets.
 Conduct weekly audits to ensure “stuff” doesn’t accumulate.

-However, application of DMAIC is limited to improving existing processes only.
+However, the application of DMAIC is limited to improving existing processes only.
 It doesn’t address the design of new products, services, or processes.
-For developing a new product, service or process, there’s a modified version called DFSS (Design for Six Sigma).
+For developing a new product, service, or process, there’s a modified version called DFSS (Design for Six Sigma).
 The process most often used in DFSS is called DMADV.
+DMAIC and DMADV are methodologies of Lean Six Sigma that are used everywhere to improve processes.

 Also read: Lean Six Sigma Green Belt Certification Overview of Poka-Yoke